sikmat/Python/README.md

 Can create new dictionary from an iterable structure using comprehensions.

 # DAY 5
-If Else: Python uses "elif" for "else if"
+If Else: Python uses "elif" for "else if".
+If statements can be concluded without an else statement, the next code can execute when the If code is not executed
 While loops: Code can run forever if not provided a break statement to exit from the loop and move to the next line of code.
 Continue statement is useful for skipping over lines that come after the continue statement.
 Continue can be used inside if statement to stop some code in the loop from running.
 Continue and break can also be used for rearanging code and making it neat.
 For Loop: You can declare a variable that will hold the value of each element as you go through the list.
 Pass: Used as a stub